 Illumination: One attains a state of deep awareness of the Soul and its relation to and within God, and is granted the grace of a direct experience of True Being.
 This awakened Soul now fosters a healthy alignment of body and mind as it continues to move into a deeper relationship with Deity.
 Certain spiritual attributes (Fruits) and abilities (Gifts) develop and manifest within this stage.

 Unification: One experiences a personal and direct connection with Deity and partakes of that consciousness.
 In this condition, one does not merely catch glimpses of God, or move in and out of ecstasies, but remains in a constant state of At-One-Ment.
-Those who work on this level are able to become vessels through which God can work in seeming miraculous ways, and they are particularly identified by their repose within and radiance of the Divine Love.
+Those who work on this level are able to become vessels through which God can work in seeming miraculous ways, and they are particularly identified by their repose within and radiance of Divine Love.

 © Dr. Michael E. Ludwig, PhD